Boating Under the Influence Defense Attorneys in Colorado Springs

 The consequences of a BUI can be severe and long-lasting.
 Whether you are dealing with a BUI charge in which no one was hurt or facing multiple criminal charges due to reckless boating, you can trust the experienced Colorado Springs criminal defenses lawyers here at The Bussey Law Firm, P.C.
 Our team has an in-depth understanding of Colorado’s DUI and BUI laws.
 Timothy Bussey is one of only two attorneys in Colorado with the ACS Forensic Lawyer-Scientist Designation.
 He is also certified to operate and maintain the Intoxilyzer 5000, is a certified NHTSA Field Sobriety Test Instructor, and is certified in Forensic Chromatography.

-If you or someone you love has been charged with a BUI, call (719) 475-2555 for a free, confidential consultation.
+If you or someone you love has been charged with a BUI in Colorado Springs, call (719) 475-2555 for a free, confidential consultation.

 - Boating Under the Influence in Colorado

 - Avoid a Colorado Boating Under the Influence Charge This Summer